hexojs/site/source/docs/github-pages.md

 In this tutorial, we use [GitHub Actions](https://docs.github.com/en/actions) to deploy Github Pages.
 It works in both public and private repository.
 Skip to the [One-command deployment](#One-command-deployment) section if you prefer not to upload your source folder to GitHub.

 1. Create a repo named <b>*username*.github.io</b>, where username is your username on GitHub.
 If you have already uploaded to other repo, rename the repo instead.
+2. Add the following *highlighted* lines to `package.json`: (skip this step if there are existing lines)

+{% codeblock lang:json mark:2-4 %}
+{
+  "scripts": {
+    "build": "hexo generate"
+  },
+  "hexo": {
+    "version": "5.0.0"
+  },
+  "dependencies": {
+    "hexo": "^5.0.0",
+    ...
+  }
+}
+{% endcodeblock %}

-2. Push the files of your Hexo folder to the **`source` branch** of your repository.
+3. Push the files of your Hexo folder to the **`source` branch** of your repository.
 The `public/` folder is not (and should not be) uploaded by default, make sure the `.gitignore` file contains `public/` line.
 The folder structure should be roughly similar to [this repo](https://github.com/hexojs/hexo-starter), without the `.gitmodules` file.
-  - To push to `source` branch:
+  - To push `source` to GitHub:
   ```
   $ git push origin source
   ```
-3. Add `.github/workflows/pages.yml` file to your repo with the following content:
+4. Add `.github/workflows/pages.yml` file to your repo with the following content:

 ```yml .github/workflows/pages.yml
 name: Pages